fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Set-AIPFileLabel.md

 C:\temp\Test.docx Passed
 ```

-This example removes labels from the file C:\Temp\Test.docx.
+This command removes labels from the file C:\Temp\Test.docx.
 As this is considered as downgrading a label, and the policy requires a justification in such cases, a justification message is provided.

 ## PARAMETERS